rkaunismaa/NLP4HTML/README.md

 ## Thursday, August 24, 2023

 Display the match user images in the MyMatch list.
 Next, I just need to point to the desired folder, instead of the /public/images folder ...

+Meh ... just move the images into the target folder and be done with this for now! ... and exclude them from git.